-Non-invasive follicular thyroid neoplasm with papillary-like nuclear features (NIFTP) is a pre-cancerous type of thyroid tumour.
-It is called pre-cancerous because if not removed, it can turn into a type of cancer called papillary thyroid carcinoma.
+NIFTP stands for non-invasive follicular thyroid neoplasm with papillary-like nuclear features.
+It is a pre-cancerous and non-invasive type of thyroid tumour.
+It is called pre-cancerous because if not removed, it can over time turn into a type of cancer called papillary thyroid carcinoma.

 Your pathologist also needs to examine the tumour to make sure it does not have other features that are seen in cancers of the thyroid gland but not seen in NIFTP.
 Pathologists call these features exclusion criteria and they include: